taosdata/TDengine/docs/en/30-enterprise/08-data-in.md

     2: failed to lookup address information: Temporary failure in name resolution
 ```

-There are several types of errors that can be encountered when connecting using a WebSocket.
-The error message can be viewed after "Caused by", the following are a few possible errors:
+You can check the **Caused by** section to diagnose WebSocket connection errors.
+Several potential errors are listed as follows:

-- "Temporary failure in name resolution": DNS resolution error, check if the IP or FQDN of the target TDengine cluster is accessible.
+- **Temporary failure in name resolution**: Ensure that the IP address or FQDN of the target TDengine cluster are accessible.
-- "IO error: Connection refused (os error 111)": Port access failed, check if the target port (typically 6041) is configured correctly or is enabled and accessible.
+- **IO error: Connection refused (os error 111)**: Ensure that the required port on the target TDengine cluster is open.
+Typically, port 6041 is used for this connection.
-- "HTTP error: *": Possible connection to wrong taosAdapter port or LSB/Nginx/Proxy configuration error.
+- **HTTP error: \* **: Ensure that your LSB, nginx, and proxy server configurations are correct and that you are connecting to the correct taosAdapter port.
-- "WebSocket protocol error: Handshake not finished": WebSocket connection error, usually due to an incorrectly configured port.
+- **WebSocket protocol error: Handshake not finished**: Ensure that the correct port is configured for the connection.

 ## InfluxDB

-### Command Line Parameters
+### Command-Line Parameters

-The command to synchronize data from InfluxDB to TDengine is shown below:
+The following command ingests data from InfluxDB into TDengine:

 ```bash
 taosx run --from "<InfluxDB-DSN>" --to "<TDengine-DSN>"
 ```

-The InfluxDB DSN conforms to the general rules for DSNs, and only the parameters specific to it are described here:
+The InfluxDB DSN complies with standard DSN conventions.
+Additional parameters are described as follows:
-- version: Required, the version of InfluxDB, mainly used to distinguish between 1.x and 2.x versions, which use different authentication parameters;
+- version: (Mandatory) Specify whether the InfluxDB data source is running InfluxDB 1.x or 2.x.
 - version = 1.x
-  - username: Required, InfluxDB user that has read access at least in this organization;
+  - username: (Mandatory) Specify an InfluxDB user with at least read permissions in the organization whose data you want to replicate.
-  - password: Required, the login password for the InfluxDB user;
+  - password: (Mandatory) Specify the password of the InfluxDB user.
 - version = 2.x
-  - orgId: Required, the Organization ID in InfluxDB;
+  - orgId: (Mandatory) Specify the InfluxDB organization ID.
-  - token: Mandatory, the API token generated in InfluxDB, this token must have at least the Read permission of the above Bucket;
+  - token: (Mandatory) Specify the API token generated in InfluxDB.
+The token must have at least read permissions for the bucket whose data you want to replicate.
-- bucket: Required, the name of the Bucket in InfluxDB, only one Bucket can be synchronized at a time;
+- bucket: (Mandatory) Specify the bucket whose data you want to replicate.
+You can replicate only one bucket per command.
-- measurements: Non-required, you can specify multiple Measurements to be synchronized (English comma-separated), unspecified synchronizes all;
+- measurements: (Optional) Specify one or more measurements to replicate, separated by commas (,).
+If you do not specify a value, all measurements are replicated.
-- beginTime: Required, format: YYYY-MM-DD'T'HH:MM:SS'Z', time zone adopts UTC time zone, e.g.: 2023-06-01T00:00:00+0800, i.e. Beijing time 2023-06-01 00:00:00 (East 8 time zone);
+- beginTime: (Mandatory) Specify the starting timestamp for data replication in the YYYY-MM-DD'T'HH:MM:SS'Z' format.
+For example, 2023-06-01T00:00:00-0700 indicates midnight on June 1, 2023 in Pacific Daylight Time.
-- endTime: Non-required, the field can be left unspecified or the value can be empty, in the same format as beginTime; if unspecified, the data synchronization will continue after the task is submitted;
+- endTime: (Optional) Specify the ending timestamp for data replication in the same format as `beginTime`.
+If you do not specify a value, data replication is performed continuously.
-- readWindow: Non-required, the field can be left unspecified or the value is empty, the options are D, H, M (days, hours, minutes); if not specified, the default is to split the read window by M.
+- readWindow: (Optional) Specify the read window.
+You can enter D (day), H (hour) or M (minute).
+The default value is M.

-### Examples
+### Example

-Synchronize the data from InfluxDB located at 192.168.1.10, Bucket name test_bucket, starting at 00:00:00 UTC on June 01, 2023, to TDengine's test_db via taoskeeper running on 192.168.1.20 database of TDengine, the complete command is shown below:
+An InfluxDB server located at 192.168.1.10 has a bucket named `test_bucket`.
+The following configuration ingests data from `test_bucket` starting at midnight UTC on June 1, 2023 into a TDengine database named `test_db` through a taosKeeper instance located at 192.168.1.20.
 ```bash
 # version = 1.x
 taosx run \